Middle-earth in motion pictures: Forrest J. Ackerman

 Forrest J. Ackerman approached Tolkien about an animated film of Lord of the Rings.

 In 1956, Tolkien was approached by the American agent Forrest J. Ackerman about producing an animated film based on Tolkien's work for the amateur screenwriter Morton Grady Zimmerman.
 Ackerman showed Tolkien artwork by Ron Cobb and pitched Zimmerman's synopsis, which proposed a three-hour film with two intermissions.
 Tolkien said it was described to him as an animated film, but he professed to being ignorant of the process, and it is possible that Ackerman wished to make a primarily live-action film, using animation, stop-motion and miniature photography.
 Cobb scouted locations around California, impressing Tolkien with pictures of mountains and deserts.

 Tolkien already had objections – Lothlórien was described to him as a fairy-castle, and he did not like the condensed story – but he liked the concept art, which he thought akin to Arthur Rackham as opposed to Walt Disney, whom he loathed.
 While Tolkien noted that a film "would be pleasant", he delayed in reviewing the synopsis until urged by Unwin.
 When he delivered his initial notes to Ackerman, the agent was granted a six-month option if he could find a producer to finance the project.
 He intended to make the film with American International Pictures, but its president James Nicholson declined, as did other studio heads.

 Tolkien was sent a 55-page treatment by Zimmerman, which he greatly disliked.
 Keeping his own and his publisher's financial interests in mind, Tolkien was polite but largely critical of the script.
 He complained of divergence from not only the tone of the book (such as cutting elements "upon which [its] characteristic and peculiar tone principally depends") but also the character representation (such as Sam's leaving Frodo to Shelob and going on to Mount Doom alone).
-He took issue with dialogue changes as regards to the "style and sentiment" of characters, and with intercutting between the storylines of Frodo and Aragorn, instead of the interlacing in the book.
+He took issue with dialogue changes as regards the "style and sentiment" of characters, and with intercutting between the storylines of Frodo and Aragorn, instead of the interlacing in the book.
 He suggested eliminating the battle of Helm's Deep to better emphasize the defence of Minas Tirith, and cutting characters instead of diminishing their roles.
 Tolkien protested against added "incantations, blue lights, and some irrelevant magic" and "a preference for fights".

 Nevertheless, Tolkien did not wish to kill the project, saying "I think [it] promised well on the pictorial side."
 Ackerman filed to extend his lease to a year, but he was unable to pay for the extension, and negotiations ended.
 The treatment was criticised by Ian Nathan, Tom Shippey and others; Kristin Thompson noted the amateur nature of the enterprise, saying that it never represented a serious attempt at a commercial film.
 Zimmerman, who avoided filmmaking after this ordeal, donated his script to the Tolkien collection.